azureleaf/study-notes/ruby/rails.md

 #
 # refactor: For hash, use symbol notation (name: john) instead of hash-rocket notation (:name => john)
 # This is better for performance.
 #

+#
+# refactor: Put the methods in alphabetical order
+#
 ```